High School Romance Recommendation: “What Happens After You Confess Your Feelings to Someone?”

 Simon is the “good friend,” and he really does try to be a good friend.
 In fact, some people might use the term “nice” to describe him, even though he probably wouldn’t want to hear that.
 But his attempts to be a good friend sometimes lead him to overstep his bounds, at least in Chloe’s view.
 Plus, he struggles to confess his feelings to her.

 And then there’s Mordecai, the “guy with secrets.”
 Because he does have secrets.
 And when Chloe starts learning about them—she’s the only one he’ll share them with—she understands him better.
-But she loves him even before she learns about them—even when she has to deal with his moody ways and his unpredictable behavior.
+But she loves him even before she learns about them—even when she has to deal with his moody ways and unpredictable behavior.

 Final Thoughts

-So, if you’re looking for a new high school YA romance you can dive into, I look forward to seeing you in the What Happens After You Confess membership!
+So, if you’re looking for a new high school YA romance you can dive into, don’t wait another second to check out “What Happens After You Confess Your Feelings to Someone?”
+You can click here to learn more about the story or here to start reading Chapter 1 on Medium.

 ~ Ashley C.

 P.S.
-If you would like to sample my story-writing style, feel free to click here to read some short stories that are currently available.
+If you would like to sample my story-writing style, feel free to click here to read some stories that are currently available.